flowjs/flow.js/README.md

 #### Properties

 * `.flowObj` A back-reference to the parent `Flow` object.
+* `.folderObj` A back-reference to the parent `FlowFolder` object if the file is in a file.
 * `.file` The correlating HTML5 `File` object.
 * `.name` The name of the file.
 * `.relativePath` The relative path to the file (defaults to file name if relative path doesn't exist)